Dame de Trotte Vieille Saint-Emilion Grand Cru 2016 - Second vin

 About the wine:

-Beautiful red fruit notes, floral, well-balanced, Zan.
-Full-bodied and rich on the palate, with a clean attack, lovely acidity, and plenty of vibrancy.
-Full-bodied tannins and elegant oak.
+Lovely red fruit and floral notes, well-balanced, Zan.
+Full-bodied and rich on the palate, with a clean attack, nice acidity, and plenty of vibrancy.
+Soft tannins and elegant oak.

 Discover more wines from the estate